Mahendra of Nepal: Authoritarianism

 Mahendra gave himself absolute power following the coup and tried to establish his image as a patriotic and benevolent ruler.
 He suppressed all his critics and launched a propaganda campaign through radio, newspapers and pamphlets that boosted his popularity among the people and established himself as a god-like figure.
 Critics also see his one-country one-language one-monarch policy as the height of his abuse of authority.
 Some people also claim that his introduction of the reformed Muluki Ain was not to bring equality in the society but rather to give death sentences to the Brahmin leaders of rebellions who had tried to assassinate him.

 Some critics claim that Mahendra stole the development plans of B.P Koirala and credited himself as the architect of the developmental process of the era.
 Mahendra made a conscious effort to consolidate his hold over the Nepalese Army.

 "One-Country, One-monarch, One-language, One-dress" policy

-Mahendra's efforts to unite the multicultural country under a singular culture have faced heavy criticism.
+Mahendra's efforts to unite the multicultural country under a singular culture have faced heavy criticism from progressives.
 The system equated the identity of the country with the Nepali as the language, the Daura-Suruwal as the national dress and Hinduism as the national religion.
 Everyone was required to wear a Dhaka topi for official purposes: to acquire their citizenship, passport, and driving license.
 This was criticized to be one sided as it dominated a country with pluralism and completely ignored the existence of the many minority groups within the country.
 This policy was disseminated in the Nepali language textbooks titled as 'Mahendramala' during the Panchayat era.